Algebra: Definition and etymology

 The term algebra is sometimes used in a more narrow sense to refer only to elementary algebra or only to abstract algebra.
 When used as a countable noun, an algebra is a specific type of algebraic structure that involves a vector space equipped with a certain type of binary operation, a bilinear map.
-Depending on the context, "algebra" can also refer to other algebraic structures, like a Lie algebra or an associative algebra.
+Depending on the context, algebra can also refer to other algebraic structures, like a Lie algebra or an associative algebra.

 The word algebra comes from the Arabic term الجبر (al-jabr), which originally referred to the surgical treatment of bonesetting.
-In the 9th century, the term received a mathematical meaning when Muhammad ibn Musa al-Khwarizmi employed it to name a method for transforming equations and used it in the title of his treatise al-Kitāb al-Mukhtaṣar fī Ḥisāb al-Jabr wal-Muqābalah [The Compendious Book on Calculation by Completion and Balancing] which was translated into Latin as Liber Algebrae et Almucabola.
+In the 9th century, the term received a mathematical meaning when Persian mathematician Muhammad ibn Musa al-Khwarizmi employed it to name a method for transforming equations and used it in the title of his treatise al-Kitāb al-Mukhtaṣar fī Ḥisāb al-Jabr wal-Muqābalah [The Compendious Book on Calculation by Completion and Balancing] which was translated into Latin as Liber Algebrae et Almucabola.
 (Note: The exact meaning of the term al-jabr in al-Khwarizmi's work is disputed.
 In some passages, it expresses that a quantity diminished by subtraction is restored to its original value, similar to how a bonesetter restores broken bones by bringing them into proper alignment.)
 The word entered the English language in the 16th century from Italian, Spanish, and medieval Latin.
 Initially, its meaning was restricted to the theory of equations, that is, to the art of manipulating polynomial equations in view of solving them.
 This changed in the 19th century (Note: These changes were in part triggered by discoveries that solved many of the older problems of algebra.
 For example, the proof of the fundamental theorem of algebra demonstrated the existence of complex solutions of polynomials and the introduction of Galois theory characterized the polynomials that have general solutions.) when the scope of algebra broadened to cover the study of diverse types of algebraic operations and structures together with their underlying axioms, the laws they follow.